Police Brutality Lawsuit Loans

 Lack of penalties for police officers

-Generally, for police brutality cases, there are no criminal penalties charged.
-Therefore in order to seek some form of compensation, they have to go through civil law.
-This is because more police departments are self-insured.
-Meaning, if you do go through with a civil lawsuit, you will have to go after the city.
+Generally, in police brutality cases, no criminal penalties are imposed.
+Therefore, in order to seek some form of compensation, victims have to go through the civil justice system.
+This is because many police departments are self-insured, meaning that if you do go through with a civil lawsuit, you will have to go after the city.

-In recent times, police officers have been held accountable for their actions more.
-This is because there are cell phones everywhere and police officers are required to wear body cams.
-However, as reported earlier in this article only 1 out of every 99 police officers are prosecuted for their actions.
+In recent times, police officers have been held more accountable for their actions.
+This is because cell phones are everywhere and police officers are required to wear body cameras.
+However, as reported earlier in this article, only 1 out of every 99 police officers is prosecuted for their actions.

 Why Choose Uplift